 The assumption the following UAT background specifipation hall be used to test the impact of LDACS on DME/TACAN:

-Editorial note: Text to be added by Mike Biggs:

 UAT compatibility with DME was assessed using a signal environment denoted CE2015.
 That scenario included 2091 aircraft (both airborne and ground) within a circle of 300nm radius centered on Brussels, Belgium.
 The victim aircraft DME receiver was assumed to be at 37000 ft altitude at the center of the circle.